 As I complained about above, real estate is traditionally very exclusive, and the only investors were those with direct access to the institutions that fund the deals.
 Fundrise (along with many others) is cutting out the middle-man and allowing us to directly invest.
 Also, by cutting out the institutions, it should hopefully reduce the overhead expenses and keep our fees low.

-Fundrise currently has roughly 93,000 members and they have invested in nearly $3 billion worth of real estate.
-They let you invest as little as $1,000 at a time and you get to pick the projects or funds you want to invest in.
+Fundrise currently has hundreds of thousands of members and they have invested in billions worth of real estate.
+They let you invest as little as $500 at a time into commercial real estate and you get to pick the allocation of the funds into different REITs.